Thursday, November 21, 2024

 If we are talking about reducing the time it takes to process datasets, storage size doesn’t matter.

 If we are talking about transfering data from storage to RAM, the difference between types of SSDs is MINIMAL.
+Performance differences between generations (PCIe NVme 4.0 vs PCie NVme 5.0) are mostly useful for moving files in and out of your laptop.

 In the scenario where your data set is much bigger than the RAM, the CPU will have to do the processing straight out of the storage drive, then yes choosing the fastest Solid State Drive (PCIe 5.0 as of 2024) will make a significant difference.